hannestschofenig/tschofenig-ids/oauth-attestation/draft-tschofenig-oauth-attested-dclient-reg-00.md

 This specification improves the security of the OAuth 2.0 Dynamic Client Registration specification by introducing the support of attestation.

-{{fig-arch}} shows the high-level communication pattern of the IETF RATS passport model where the attester transmits the evidence in the OAuth 2.0 Dynamic Client Registration to the authorization server.
+{{fig-arch}} shows the high-level communication pattern of the IETF RATS background check model where the attester transmits the evidence in the OAuth 2.0 Dynamic Client Registration to the authorization server.
 The authorization server thereby acts as a relying party and relays the evidence to the verifier.
 The verifier processes the received evidence and computes an attestation result, which is then